Self-Selection and Cross Subsidization in Medicare Advantage

-Using linked MA and commercial insurance claims, we examine who selects into MA after Medicare’s Initial Enrollment Eligibility Period and the resulting impact on MA enrollees’ health care utilization and costs.
+1) Individuals’ decisions to select Medicare Advantage during Medicare’s Initial Enrollment Eligibility Period upon turning 65 and the resulting impact on MA enrollees’ health care utilization and costs, and

-Team: Zhaowei She, Turgay Ayer, and Bilal Gokpinar
+Team: Moiz Bhai, Zhaowei She, Turgay Ayer, and Bilal Gokpinar

 Nurse Practitioner and Certified Nurse Midwife Scope of Practice (SOP)